kongzikun/Kronos/us_backtest/README.md

 - `cum_return.png` / `cum_excess_return.png` – performance plots

 Set the `--universe` argument to a comma-separated list of tickers to run on a custom universe.

+Notes:
+- Signals are formed at t close and traded at t+1 open to avoid look-ahead.
+- Z-score normalization is fit per-lookback window and clipped to [-5, 5].
+- Inference uses Monte Carlo sampling (N=20 by default) with temperature=1.0 and top-p=0.9; trajectories are averaged.